jonidelv/jonidelv/README.md

 ### Developer, Entrepreneur, Maker.
-I’m a full-stack developer passionate about open source and Javascript, especially Node and React ecosystems.<br /> 🛠 I’m currently building [Guardo.io](https://guardo.io/) the easiest way to collect, organize and bookmark any link on the web.
+Developer passionate about open source and Javascript, especially Node and React ecosystems.<br /> 🛠 I’m currently building [Guardo.io](https://guardo.io/) the easiest way to collect, organize, and bookmark any link on the web.

 ## Languages and Tools
 <div>